Microwave Response of Superconductors with Paramagnetic Impurities: Electromagnetic Response

-An important parameter characterizing the frequency shift anomaly at high temperatures is the ratio of the normal-state electron-impurity scattering time, $\tau$, to the period of the microwave field, $\omega\tau$, where $1/\tau = 1/\tauN + 1/\tauSn$.
+An important parameter characterizing the frequency shift anomaly at high temperatures is the ratio of the normal-state electron-impurity scattering time, $\tau$, to the period of the microwave field, i.e. $\omega\tau$, where $1/\tau = 1/\tauN + 1/\tauSn$.
 For $\omega\tau\approx 1$ the frequency shift at $T_c$, $\delta f\vert_{T_c}$, is the same order as the zero-temperature shift, $\delta f\vert_{T=0}$.
 The corresponding temperature width of the negative frequency shift region is of order, $\Delta T \approx 0.2\,T_c$, which is much wider than anomalous temperature region, $\Delta T \approx 4\times 10^{-4}\,T_c$, for much higher concentrations of non-magnetic impurities characteristic of N-doped Nb SRF resonators~\cite{zar23,uek25}.
-The negative frequency shift anomalies shown in Fig.~\ref{fig-df-T_dirty} shows results for $\omega\tau\ll 1$ associated with a concentration of non-magnetic impurities comparable to N-doped Nb SRF resonators studied in Ref.~\cite{baf25}.
+The negative frequency shift anomalies shown in Fig.~\ref{fig-df-T_dirty} for $\omega\tau\ll 1$ correspond to a concentration of non-magnetic impurities typical of N-doped Nb SRF resonators studied in Ref.~\cite{baf25}.

-Note (1) the narrow range of the negative frequency anomaly, $\Delta T\approx 6\times 10^{-4} T_c$ and the maximum dip of $\delta f/f_0\approx -0.5\times 10^{-6}$, for the lowest concentration of paramagnetic impurities, $\log\alphaS = -4.45$, and (2) the substantial increase in both the width if the anomaly and the magnitude of the dip with increasing concentration of paramagnetic impurities.

-What is significant here is that the width and magnitude of the negative frequency shift for $T \lesssim T_c$ are significant diagnostics of both the scattering rates from non-magnetic impurities, as well as that from low concetrations of paramagnetic impurities, in high-Q superconducting resonators.
+Note (i) the narrow range of the negative frequency anomaly, $\Delta T\approx 6\times 10^{-4} T_c$, and the maximum dip of $\delta f/f_0\approx -0.5\times 10^{-6}$, for the lowest concentration of paramagnetic impurities, $\log\alpha_S = -4.45$, and (ii) the substantial increase in both the width of the anomaly and the magnitude of the dip with increasing concentration of paramagnetic impurities.
+The key point is that the width and magnitude of the negative frequency shift anomaly for $T \lesssim T_c$ are sensitive diagnostics of both the scattering rates from non-magnetic impurities, as well as that from low concetrations of paramagnetic impurities, in high-Q superconducting resonators.